rajeshreetps/PacManGame/README.md

 # Lives

 In this game Pac-Man have 3 lives.
-If player eating all the dots in the game throuts the lives , player won the game. else player lose the game.
+If player eating all the dots in the game throughout the lives , player won the game. else player lose the game.

 # Ghosts